-Any amendment to the bylaws must be ratified by at least an 80% roll call vote of the General Assembly.
+Any amendment to the bylaws must be approved by at least an 80% roll call vote of the General Assembly.
+An amendment to the rules and procedures must be approved by at least a 2/3 roll call vote of the General Assembly.